 Due to high demand, this event can only be applied for by ballot.
-The ballot opens on 19 February at midday and closes on 21 March at midday, after which the lucky winners will be contacted to collect details for security clearance.
+The ballot opened on 19 February at midday and closed on 21 March at midday.
+The lucky winners will now be contacted to collect details for security clearance.
 Full details and terms and conditions can be found below.

 You do not need an Open Garden Squares Weekend ticket to apply for the Downing Street ballot.